Friday, March 21, 2025

 Tuesday morning, I tried calling in for a mooring ball, but Nick was not too cooperative, saying check-in was at 11 AM.

-The winds shifted and had to re-anchor.
+The winds shifted, so I had to re-anchor.
 I didn't want to wait until 11 to get a mooring ball, so I dinghied into St. Augustine Marine Marina, disposed of my garbage, updated some iPad movies, and walked to Sailors Exchange to look for more items for the boat.
 Got a new Hella anchor light and another new RAM 3 mike for the cockpit.
 This one worked.
-Had a tour of the town, took a shower and returned to BELLUM to find that she was again close to the same neighbour's boat.
+After a tour of the town and a shower, I returned to BELLUM to find that she was again close to the same neighbour's boat.
 I re-anchored.

 Made some sausages, potatoes, and onions.